Encrypt confidential, sensitive, or high-risk information

 To better protect the sensitive data that the University of Delaware collects, all computer files that contain confidential, sensitive, or high-risk information must be encrypted.

-- Do not store confidential information or PII on your computer or electronic devices if possible.
+- If possible, do not store confidential information or PII on any computer or electronic device.

 - Use a strong password that is difficult or impossible to guess.
 Encryption only works if the password is kept secure.